 Methods used to survey Steller sea lions in Russia differ from those used in Alaska, with less use of aerial photography and more use of skiff surveys and cliff counts for non-pups and ground counts for pups.
-The most recent counts of non-pup Steller sea lions in Russia were conducted in 2007-2011, and totaled ~12,700 (V. Burkanov, NMFS Alaska Fisheries Science Center, NMML, 7600 Sand Point Way NE, Seattle, WA 98115, pers. comm.).
-The most recent estimate of pup production in Russia is available from counts conducted in 2011 and 2012, which totaled 6,021 pups and yields a total population abundance estimate of 27,100 Steller sea lions using the 4.5 multiplier.
+The most recent counts of non-pup Steller sea lions in Russia were conducted in 2007-2011 and totaled ~12,700 (V. Burkanov, NMFS-AFSC-NMML, 7600 Sand Point Way NE, Seattle, WA 98115, pers. comm.).
+The most recent estimate of pup production in Russia is available from counts conducted in 2011 and 2012, which totaled 6,021 pups.